 Hodge, Jonathan, and Gregory Radick, eds.
 2009.
 The Cambridge companion to Darwin.
 2d ed.
 Cambridge, UK: Cambridge Univ.
 Press.

 This collection shows that historians and philosophers have been very busy in the quarter century since the appearance of Kohn 1985.
-There is not only excellent material on Darwin himself and the genesis of his theory, but also strong treatment of the fate of the ideas in the years after the Origin.
+The volume includes not only excellent material on Darwin himself and the genesis of his theory, but also strong treatment of the fate of the ideas in the years after the Origin.
 Those interested in Darwinism in the early 21st century will also find much of interest.

 Kohn, David.
 1985.
 The Darwinian heritage.
 Princeton, NJ: Princeton Univ.
 Press.

 This large and influential collection is important precisely because it takes very seriously not only Darwin’s ideas in themselves, but also the development of those ideas by Darwin’s followers and critics as well as the dissemination of Darwinism across the globe and the ways in which it was modified for local audiences.
 It also includes good material on the state of play of Darwinism in the 1980s.

 Larson, Edward J. 2004.
 Evolution: The remarkable history of a scientific idea.
 New York: Random House.

 This is the volume for the uninformed reader who wants a fast and accurate overview of Darwinian history.
 The book covers much of the same material as Bowler 2009, although expectedly from an author whose previous major work (Summer of the Gods) was on the Scopes “Monkey” trial Larson is particularly strong on religious questions in the Darwinism story and offers a somewhat more American perspective, as opposed to Bowler’s Anglocentrism.